Industry and Technology Division

 Today, options for employment are limitless - as our world becomes more dependent on technology, the demand for skilled technical employees increases.

-Robin Elton-Collett, Senior Clerical Assistant
+Senior Clerical Assistant

-Industry Technology Education Center (ITEC) and Center for Applied Technology (CAT)
+Industry Technology Education Center

 The Industry Technology Education Center (ITEC) is a completely renovated space designed to house industry and technology programs as well as the Information Technology Services office.
 The $38.3 million, 105,090-square-foot ITEC offers 70 classrooms and 24 labs that provide access to 209 new computers, training equipment, and associated tool rooms for drafting, fashion, and cosmetology programs.
 Administration of justice, architecture, automation robotics and manufacturing, engineering technology, fire technology, emergency medical technology (EMT), electronics and computer hardware technology, and the observatory are also located in the building.